pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 ## Logging

-Log files provide an audit trail necessary to monitor activity within infrastructure.
+Log files provide an audit trail to monitor activity within infrastructure.
 Use log files to identify policy violations, unusual activity, and security incidents.
-It is vital that logs are captured and retained according to the policies set forth by the organization's security team or governing body.
-Tanzu Application Platform components run as pods on the Kubernetes infrastructure and all components output to standard out, captured as part of the pod logs.
+It is vital that logs are captured and retained according to the policies set forth by your organization's security team or governing body.
+Tanzu Application Platform components run as pods on the Kubernetes infrastructure and all components output is captured as part of the pod logs.

 All Tanzu Application Platform components follow [Kubernetes Logging](https://kubernetes.io/docs/concepts/cluster-administration/logging/) best practices.